paragbhtngr/autocompaste-html/README.md

 **Left Section**

-The Technique, Granularity and Trial number will be displayed.
-In addition, you have to decide on the third independent variable that you want to test and modify/customize the code to suit your experiment design.
-Remember to update the UI to show the current value of the third independent variable for the current trial too!
+The Technique, Granularity, Number of windows open and Trial number will be displayed.

 The words in the red box are called the stimuli.
 This is the target text that the participants has to enter into the Text Editor window using one of the two techniques.
 Please ensure that the participants do not manually type the text in!